Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 ![Confirm php version](./images/confirm-php-installation.png)
 At this point, the LAMP stack is completely installed and fully operational.

-To tset the set up with a PHP script, it's best to set up a proper Apache Virtual Host to hold the website files and folders.
-Virtual host allows to have multiple websites located on a single machine and it won't be noticed by the website users.
+To test the setup with a PHP script, it's best to set up a proper Apache Virtual Host to hold the website files and folders.
+A Virtual Host allows for multiple websites to be located on a single machine without being noticed by the website users.

 ## Step 4 - Create a virtual host for the website using Apache